 Selected passenger and crew lists, including Wisconsin ports, are available at FamilySearch.
 With FamilySearch, you may be prompted to sign in before you are able to view the available records.
 If you do not have a FamilySearch account, you can register for free.

 Post-1907 Vital Records

 Contact the county registers of deeds or the Wisconsin Department of Health Services.

-The Wisconsin Historical Society’s Wisconsin Architecture and History Inventory is a digital source of information on more than 133,000 historic buildings, structures and objects throughout Wisconsin.
+The Wisconsin Historical Society’s Wisconsin Architecture and History Inventory (AHI) is a digital source of information on more than 133,000 historic buildings, structures and objects throughout Wisconsin.
 It provides basic property information and often includes an exterior image.